Maine's Prescription Monitoring Program

 (Forms to register for access to the PMP Web Portal)

-Maine's Prescription Monitoring Program (PMP) is a tool created to prevent and detect prescription drug misuse and diversion, as well as enable a better coordination of care.
+Maine's Prescription Monitoring Program (PMP) is a tool created to prevent and detect prescription drug misuse and diversion, and improve patient care through better coordination of care.
 PMP maintains a database of all transactions for schedule II, III and IV controlled substances dispensed in the State of Maine.
-This database is available online to prescribers and dispensers.
-A free service of Office of Substance Abuse and Mental Health Services (SAMHS) in the Maine Department of Health and Human Services, the PMP database is quickly becoming a standard tool for clinicians to provide better care to their patients throughout the state.
+This database is available free online to prescribers and dispensers by the Office of Substance Abuse and Mental Health Services (SAMHS) in the Maine Department of Health and Human Services.
 Anyone with a DEA number is encouraged to register to request patient reports.
-These patient reports, and the automatically sent threshold reports, enhance the ability of health care providers to coordinate care.
 The database is searchable online, so it is available anywhere one has Internet access.
 Clinicians can use the program to check the history of a new patient and to monitor on-going treatment.
 PMP is another tool clinicians can add to their toolkit for preventing and intervening against misuse and diversion of prescription drugs.

 - How it Works